 - You need to be in good physical shape to do BJJ.
 It’s a physically demanding activity, and you’ll be putting your body through a lot of stress.
 If you’re not in good shape, you might get injured.
 Get ready for your heart to beat fast and your lungs to be challenged.

 - BJJ is a technical martial art.
 There’s a lot to learn, and it can take years to master the techniques.
-Each jiu jitsu technique, like the guillotine choke, requires precision and control.
+Techniques like the guillotine choke, controlling the opponent’s neck, and targeting the opponent’s body are vital to progress.
 If you’re not patient, you might get frustrated.

 - BJJ can be dangerous if you or your training partner are not controlled.
 There’s a risk of injury any time you train, and you’re working with partners who are trying to submit you.
 You need to be aware of the risks and be willing to accept them.
 That said, if you are training at the right location, your professor will ensure a safe training environment.